 There are about 240 big and medium-sized industrial enterprises in the region.
 The region boasts well-developed food production, textile manufacturing, machine building, and furniture productioon.
 Brest Oblast is Belarus' largest manufacturer of some products, like Gefest gas stoves and electric bulbs made by Brest Electric Bulbs Plant.
 Products of Santa Bremor, Savushkin Product, Pinskdrev are very popular in the country and abroad.

-The local agriculture specializes in meat and dairy farming, production of sugar beets, flax, potatoes and vegetables.
+The local agriculture specializes in meat and dairy farming, production of grain, sugar beets, flax, potatoes and vegetables.
 The region fully satisfies own demand for animal husbandry products and has huge export reserves.

 Geographic location of the region creates favorable conditions for international trade.
 The major Berlin-Warsaw-Brest-Minsk-Moscow transit corridor is running through the region.
 Roads connect Brest Oblast with Vilnius and Kyiv.
 Around 80% of the CIS-made products exported by land to Western Europe pass through the region.
 In 2015, products made by Brest companies were sold in 82 countries, including Russia, Kazakhstan, Poland, Germany, Ukraine, Lithuania, and others.
 The free economic zone Brest was founded in 1996.